Lunexa-Project/Lunexa/docs/CONTRIBUTING.md

 describes the patch, with an optional longer body that gives details, documentation, etc.

+Please reference the current merged PR list for a general subject line format of the current contributors.
+As of 2024 the subject line uses the following format:

+subdirectory under src where changes were made: description of change

+For example (PR #9189):
+cryptonote_core: early out on out of bounds scaling parameter

 When submitting a pull request on GitHub, make sure your branch is rebased.
 No merge commits nor stray commits from other people in your submitted branch, please.
 You may be asked to rebase if there